 Today, millions of obsolete or poorly designed dams, roads, and levees in the U.S. keep fish, and other aquatic species from moving freely to feed, migrate, and reproduce.
 Thesebarriers not only fragment aquatic habitats, they are also often more susceptible to impacts from putting communities at risk.
 By removing obsolete and dangerous infrastructure fish passage projects also eliminate public safety hazards, improve climate resilience and restore river ecosystems.

 What is a barrier?

 A barrier is anything that prevents or reduces the ability of aquatic species to move where needed to survive and complete their life cycle.
 This includes physical barriers, such as dams, culverts, and levees, and environmental barriers such as excess sediment, poor water quality, and temperature or flow variations.

 Types of barriers:

-Sediment: Increased deposition of sediment in waterways changes the habitat andof the area and can result in the habitat becoming unpassable for an aquatic species.
+Increased sediment in waterways changes the habitat andof the area and can result in the habitat becoming unpassable for an aquatic species.
 Increased suspended sediment in a waterway can also affect species’ ability to pass through an area.

-Temperature: Aquatic species are sensitive to changes and extremes in temperatures.
 Abnormal increases or decreases in water temperature can prevent movement of fish.
+Aquatic species are sensitive to changes and extremes in temperatures.

-Water quality: Some aquatic species are sensitive to poor water quality conditions, such as low oxygen levels or high levels of contaminants.
-Fish may not be able to survive in or migrate through an area with poor water quality.
+Poor water quality can prevent fish from being able to survive in or migrate through an area.
+Many aquatic species are sensitive to poor water quality conditions, such as low oxygen levels or high levels of contaminants.

 The National Fish Passage Program works with local communities on a voluntary basis to remove barriers and restore rivers for the benefit both fish and people.